Police officers interact with a person near a patrol car, illuminated by blue and red lights in a nighttime urban setting

 Sound Legal Advice: Just because you “did it” doesn’t automatically mean you’re “guilty.”
 An experienced traffic law Attorney can quickly identify if any exceptions or statutory defenses might be applicable to your case.

-In order to avail oneself of this defense, proof of the Client’s nonresidency and that the vehicle had been properly registered in the foreign country on the date of the offense was required to be provided to the Magisterial District Judge within five days of when the charge was filed, which would result in the charge being dismissed.
+In order to avail oneself of this defense, proof of the client’s nonresidency and that the vehicle had been properly registered in the foreign country on the date of the offense was required to be provided to the Magisterial District Judge within five days of when the charge was filed, which would result in the charge being dismissed.

 Result: Case DISMISSED upon receipt of this information without a hearing.